Zoom vs Slack – Which is Best for Your Business in 2023?

 At least, you can’t do that with the Slack <>Zoom integration.

 2 – Combine Slack and Zoom with Mio

 With Mio, you can sync multiple platforms in your workspace, including Slack and Zoom.

 We’re not just talking about clicking on the phone in your Slack chat and launching a Zoom call.
 Mio allows employees using Zoom Team Chat to message someone on Slack, and vice versa.
 There’s no need to switch between apps.

 Mio does its work in the background so team members can continue to use the tools that they love.
 Whether it’s Zoom or Slack, there’s no need to switch between apps to chat with your colleagues.

 Messages sent from Slack to Zoom users appear within the Zoom chat inbox, and vice versa.

-You can even send a file from Zoom Chat to someone in Slack, without having to create your own Slack account.
+You can even send a file from Zoom Team Chat to someone in Slack, without having to create your own Slack account.

 Why force your business onto one app that only half your teams use when you can let them choose their preferred app and chat cross-platform?